Difference Between a Diploma and a National Diploma

 Admission usually requires completion of a qualification at one NQF level below the desired national diploma level.
 Recognition of Prior Learning (RPL) can also be used to gain admission based on work experience.

-The National Diploma in Public Administration includes courses such as Public Strategic Management, Public Communication Strategies, Public Finance and Administration, Public Policy Management, Public Project Management, Public Human Resource Management, Public Sector Management, and Fundamentals of Research.
+The National Diploma in Public Administration includes modules such as Public Strategic Management, Public Communication Strategies, Public Finance and Administration, Public Policy Management, Public Project Management, Public Human Resource Management, Public Sector Management, and Fundamentals of Research.

 Can credits earned in national diploma courses be carried forward?